Planning Your Trip

 Public transportation does not come out to the campuses, but there are a variety of other ways to get here.

-If you stay on campus and bring your own groceries to prepare, you won’t need a car during your class.
+If you stay on campus and bring your own food for preparing meals, you likely won’t need a car during your class.
 You may want to run an errand or go out to dinner with fellow students, and if this happens, it’s highly likely that another student with a car will be happy to give you a lift.

 If you’re coming without a vehicle of your own, here are some transportation options:

 • Hire a shuttle to bring you from the airport to our campus, with an optional grocery stop on the way.
-We’ll share contact info for local folks who offer this service for $50-$80 each way in the student handbook.
+We’ll share contact info for local folks who offer this service for $50-$80 each way.

 • Rent a car with a group of fellow students.
 This is a great way to save on the cost of transportation, and also build connections.
 Sharing a car generally works best for groups who will also be staying together.
 We share contact info for each class so you can get in touch and make plans together.
 Everyone has a chance to keep their info private if they choose.